 A youngster’s diet must supply the essential quality protein and micronutrients, including chelated minerals for enhanced uptake and utilisation, to support growth whilst providing sufficient calories to promote or maintain sales ring condition.
 Feeding high volumes of concentrate feed may satisfy calorie needs but can reduce the appetite for forage and increase risks of digestive upsets, with traditional oat-based feeds often exacerbating excitable temperaments too.

-Specifically formulated sales prep feeds like Baileys Prep Mix are now available that supply a non-heating balanced diet, designed to be fed typically at rates of 4 - 6kg (8 - 12lbs) per day.
+Specifically formulated sales prep feeds, like Prep Mix and Prep-Ease, are now available and supply a non-heating balanced diet, designed to be fed typically at rates of 4 - 6kg (8 - 12lbs) per day.
 These products aim to provide an all-in-one feeding solution that not only provides a scientific balance of nutrients for the growing youngster but also provide slow release calories, often from fibre and oil, to encourage any required weight gain and a glossy coat.

 When more calories are required, oil can be added to the existing diet as, not only does oil provide 2 ½ times more calories per kilogram than carbohydrates, it is a slow release, non-heating ingredient.
 300- 500 ml/day would be required to promote weight gain but this can present possible palatability problems and requires additional antioxidant support in order for the body to utilise the oil efficiently.